dfinster/fortc.com/README.md

 Posts are listed in `index.html`, newest first.
 Undated posts appear last.

 ## Changelog

-- v4.0: Convert to pure Python
+- v4.0: Okay, this is getting silly.
+Convert everything to Python and remove Pandoc.
-- v3.1: Dev server
+- v3.0: Add Dev server in Python, which calls Bash script for hot reloading.
-- v2.5: Pretty URLs
+- v2.5: Add Pretty URLs to Bash script
-- v2.x: Templating
+- v2.0: Add Templating to Bash script
-- v1.x: Pandoc
+- v1.0: Use Pandoc in Bash script
-- v0.0: An idea in the shower
+- v0.0: An idea in the shower: Can I make an SSG in Bash?